nicolasjhampton/python_tutorial_game_project/blog/step5.md

-...and I actually managed to avoid giving away any direct code challenge answers, though if you haven't finished the code challenges that go with this, but you followed me all the way here, you're doing something wrong, go back and take ["Flask Basics"](https://teamtreehouse.com/library/flask-basics/welcome-to-flask/first-steps).
-Most of what I'm doing here
+...and I actually managed to avoid giving away any direct code challenge answers, though if you haven't finished the code challenges that go with this by now, you're doing something wrong, go back and take ["Flask Basics"](https://teamtreehouse.com/library/flask-basics/welcome-to-flask/first-steps).
-I learned from there.
+Most of what I'm doing here I learned from there.

 And that is all it takes to get a 200 status code.
 We're not connected to a database or making posts or checking for